OURadar/SimRadar/README.md

 http://arrc.ou.edu/~boonleng/simradar/tables.zip

-The extracted folder 'tables' can be placed at one of the following folders:
+The extracted folder `tables` can be placed in one of the following locations:

 - ~/Downloads
 - ~/Documents